 I want you to know that, YES, we can make sleep a thing, sleep is possible.

 Sleep is the foundation of your health and the lifelong gift of independent sleep FAR outweighs that one or two nights of difficulty for you and your child.

 Whether that change is going to the gym for the first time or making a career change, or sleep training your child.

 Sleep training is hard because change is hard, but it should never be impossible.

 So perhaps you feel like you have a fork in the road:

-Or will you continue on with more crying in the long run because of nightly inconsistencies?
+Will you continue on with more crying in the long run because of nightly inconsistencies?

-The following articles are here to support our process, and explain how sleep training is the most beneficial skill you can teach your baby:
+The following articles are here to support our process, and explain how sleep training is the most beneficial skill that you can teach your baby:

 We're here to help you get started!

 Thank you.
 Love the way you frame this conversation.
 As a former nanny, I’ve sadly seen way too many babies and kids not get adequate sleep and it’s really not good for them.
 They are unhappy, uncoordinated, distracted, and overly sensitive.
 In some cases it’s heartbreaking.
 Makes me happy to see someone like you who is helping families provide sound sleep for their kids.